ShouvikKarfa/rocket-ship/Apache_Iceberg_1.11.md

 ### 2. Better Compaction

 Over time, data tables create many small files.
 Compaction combines them into fewer larger files for better performance.

 Iceberg can do this automatically without interrupting incremental reads.

-### 3. Branch Isolation Enhancements
+### 3. Row-Level Edits

-Standard Iceberg shares schemas across branches.
-Foundry extends Iceberg behavior with branch-scoped schema isolation.

-This means developers can:

-- Test schema changes safely
-- Experiment on feature branches
-- Avoid affecting production consumers on main

-This is a major advantage for enterprise development workflows.
+Iceberg supports:
+- DELETE
+- UPDATE
+- MERGE INTO

+So you can modify specific rows directly.

+Without Iceberg: You might need to rewrite the entire dataset.

+With Iceberg: You can update only the rows that changed.

 ### 4. Open Ecosystem Compatibility